sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 #### Opening the Data Grid Templates Stack

-The LiveCode IDE makes it easy to locate your templates in the Data Grid Templates stack.
+The OpenXTalk IDE makes it easy to locate your templates in the Data Grid Templates stack.
 Simply select the data grid control and click the **Row Template...** button (1) in the **Data Grid** (2) pane of the inspector.